MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab6_Create_flow.md

 5. Enter the following text in **Email Body**:

 > [!NOTE]
 > Dynamic content needs to be placed where fields are named in brackets.
-It is recommended to copy & paste all text first and then add dynamic content in the correct places.*
+It is recommended to copy & paste all text first and then add dynamic content in the correct places.

-    Dear {First Name},
+*Dear {First Name},
 Thank you for registering for our upcoming session {Session Name} on {Event Date}.
 Speaker {Value} will be your speaker in this session.
 Your session is scheduled to last {Duration (Hours)}.
-    Check out our other session at our {Event Name}
+Check out our other session at our {Event Name}.*

-    Best regards,
+*Best regards,*

-    Events Administration
+*Events Administration*

-    Contoso Consulting
+*Contoso Consulting*

 6. Highlight the **{First Name}** text.
 Replace it with the **First Name** field from the **Get Participant Details** step.
 7. Highlight the **{Session Name}** text.
 Replace it with the **Session Name** field from the **Get Event Session** step.